obata-k/michat/README.md

 See the version of other python packeges in `requirements.txt` or `pyproject.toml`.
 In the container environment, `requirements.txt` is preferred.

+## Setup

+You need Open AI API key to run this app.
+Please generate a API key in [this page](https://platform.openai.com/account/api-keys), and set it to `OPENAI_API_KEY` environmental variable.

 ## Usage

 ### CLI